realpython/python-guide/docs/dev/virtualenvs.rst

 Other Notes
 -----------

-Running ``python -m venv`` with the option ``--no-site-packages`` will not include the packages that are installed globally.
-This can be useful for keeping the package list clean in case it needs to be accessed later.
+Running ``python -m venv`` with the option ``--system-site-packages`` will include the packages that are installed globally.
+Usually you do not want to do this so the package list remains clean in case it needs to be accessed later.

 In order to keep your environment consistent, it's a good idea to "freeze" the current state of the environment packages.
 To do this, run: